 The first significant piece of legislation, The Highway Safety Act of 1966, was passed to foster much needed change in each state.
 Funded by state government, studies were undertaken, departments were created, and regulations passed to kick-start the beginning of what EMS is today.

-Fort Bend County EMS has 3 battalion chiefs, 15 Mobile Intensive Care Units, and 3 Squad Units, all stocked with the latest advancements in prehospital equipment and staffed with highly skilled paramedic personnel who stand ready to respond at any time, all year long.
+Fort Bend County EMS has 3 battalion chiefs, 15 Mobile Intensive Care Units (MICU), and 3 squad units, all stocked with the latest advancements in prehospital equipment and staffed with highly skilled paramedic personnel who stand ready to respond at any time, all year long.

 Throughout the rich history of Fort Bend County EMS, excellence in patient care remains the steady focus of every employee.
 Over the years, the department has received numerous awards and honors from various associations and peer groups.